 - where for technical or artistic reasons, or for the protection of exclusive rights, the contract can only be granted to the entity specified.

 Transfer of the awarded contract is allowed, as a general rule, provided that there is no clause in the contract prohibiting this, nor any incompatibility with the nature of the contract.
 However, transfer of the awarded contract is not possible when:

 - the choice of the contractor has been determined by direct award, in cases where only one entity can be invited;

-- entities covered by reasons of any impediment, pursuant to Article 55 PCC; or
+- entities covered by reasons of any impediment, pursuant to Article 55 of the PCC; or

-- when there is strong evidence of acts, agreements or information that could distort competition and that is in contravention of the rules.
+- when there is strong evidence of acts, agreements or information that could distort competition and such evidence is in contravention of the rules.

-The modification of a contract is also possible, but with stringent limits regarding the jurisprudence of the ECJ and the application of the 2014 Procurement Directives, both of which have been transposed into the PCC.5 A modification is only allowed if it does not imply a substantial modification of the contract and only if it is in the public interest or due to an alteration of circumstances.
-However, even in cases where a modification of the contract is allowed, certain value constraints have to be considered, depending on the type of contract.
-The violation of all and any of these limits renders the contract null and void and requires a new tender to be opened.
+The modification of a contract is also possible, but with stringent limits regarding the court decisions of the ECJ and the application of the 2014 Procurement Directives, both of which have been transposed into the PCC.2 A modification is only allowed if it does not imply a substantial modification of the contract and only if it is foreseen in a contractual clause, for public interest reasons or due to an alteration of circumstances.
+However, even in cases where a modification of the contract is allowed, certain value constraints must be considered depending on the type of contract.
+The violation of all and any of these limits renders the contract null and void, and requires a new tender to be opened.